Flag of Ireland: Background symbolism

+As a national flag

 A green flag featuring a harp is described as being used by Eoghan Ruadh Ó Néill in 1642.

-The colour green became associated with Ireland from the 1640s, when the green harp flag was used by the Irish Catholic Confederation.
-Likewise Green ribbons have been worn on St Patrick's Day since at least the 1680s. suggesting that green was already a national colour at this time, The Friendly Brothers of St Patrick, an Irish nationalistic fraternity founded in about 1750 adopted green as its colour.
-Green was for centuries associated with rebellion and was the unofficial colour of Ireland.
-In the late 18th century green had again become associated as the colour of nationalism.
+The colour green became further associated with Ireland from the 1640s, when the green harp flag was used by the Irish Catholic Confederation.
+Likewise Green ribbons have been worn on St Patrick's Day since at least the 1680s.
+Suggesting that green was already a national colour at this time, The Friendly Brothers of St Patrick, an Irish nationalistic fraternity founded in about 1750 adopted green as its colour.
+Green was for centuries also associated with rebellion and was the unofficial colour of Ireland.
+In the late 18th century, green had again become associated as the colour of nationalism and was used by the United Irishmen.
 The United Irishmen, founded in the 1790s, were inspired by the French revolution, and used a green flag, to which they had a harp emblazoned.
 A rival organisation, the Orange Order, whose main strength was in Ulster, and which was exclusively for Protestants, especially members of the Anglican Church of Ireland, was founded in 1795 in memory of King William of Orange and the Glorious Revolution of 1688.
 Following the Irish Rebellion of 1798, which pitted the "green" tradition of the republican United Irishmen against the "orange" tradition of Anglican Protestant Ascendancy loyal to the British Crown, the ideal of a later nationalist generation in the mid-19th century was to make peace between the two traditions and, if possible, to found a self-governing Ireland on such peace and union.

 The oldest known reference to the use of the three colours of green, white and orange as a nationalist emblem dates from September 1830 when tricolour cockades were worn at a meeting held to celebrate the French Revolution of that year – a revolution which restored the use of the French tricolour.
 The colours were also used in the same period for rosettes and badges, and on the banners of trade guilds.
 However, widespread recognition was not accorded to the flag until 1848.
 At a meeting in his native city of Waterford on 7 March 1848, Thomas Francis Meagher, the Young Ireland leader, first publicly unveiled the flag from a second-floor window of the Wolfe Tone Club as he addressed a gathered crowd on the street below who were present to celebrate another revolution that had just taken place in France.
 It was inspired by the tricolour of France.
 Speeches made at that time by Meagher suggest that it was regarded as an innovation and not as the revival of an older flag.
 From March of that year Irish tricolours appeared side by side with French ones at meetings held all over the country.
 John Mitchel, referring to the tricolour of green, white and orange that Meagher had presented from Paris at a later meeting in Dublin on 15 April 1848, said: "I hope to see that flag one day waving, as our national banner".